• Skip to primary navigation

 Section 25: Report to chief inspector regarding occupational disease

-Section 26: Victimization forbidden
+Section 26: Victimisation forbidden

 Section 27: Designation and functions of the chief inspector